slim-ai/saas-examples-harden-simple-app/README.md

 #### Step 3: Harden  🔨

-Now that we have the data via automatically submitted reports, let's harden the target image, removing any unnecessary components and thus reducing the total number of vulnerabilities, removing attack surface, and making it smaller.
+Now that we have the data via automatically submitted reports, we can harden the target image, removing unnecessary components and thus reducing the overall vulnerability count and attack surface.

 Harden using the ID obtained on the **Instrument** step: